Thank You for Joining Us at the 2026 Connecticut Health Care Coalition Conference

 Strengthening Communication in Preparedness and Times of Crisis

-We look forward to seeing you at the 2026 Connecticut Health Care Coalition Conference.
-This year's theme is "One Voice, Many Partners: Strengthening Communication in Preparedness and Times of Crisis."
-Under this theme, this year's conference will highlight how diverse organizations can align messaging, share information effectively, and operate as a unified system during routine operations, disasters, and large-scale incidents.
-Through presentations, panel discussions, and interactive sessions, participants will explore best practices, lessons learned, and innovative approaches to sustaining effective communication in both preparedness and crisis environments.
+This year's theme was "One Voice, Many Partners: Strengthening Communication in Preparedness and Times of Crisis."
+Under this theme, this year's conference highlighted how diverse organizations can align messaging, share information effectively, and operate as a unified system during routine operations, disasters, and large-scale incidents.
+Through presentations, panel discussions, and interactive sessions, participants explored best practices, lessons learned, and innovative approaches to sustaining effective communication in both preparedness and crisis environments.

 Conference Agenda

-The following agenda has been set for the 2026 CT HCC Conference in collaboration with coalition Training and Education workgroup members.
-This agenda may change as sessions are determined and speakers are identified.
-Watch this space for the most updated agenda information.
+The below agenda was set for the 2026 CT HCC Conference in collaboration with coalition Training and Education workgroup members.

 Time Topic